Style Guide

 01 — The Tradition

-If there is one outfit that is universally right for an Indian mehendi function, it is a yellow co-ord set.
-Soft butter yellow, marigold, mustard, or lemon — yellow co-ords echo the traditional haldi-and-mehendi colour story, photograph beautifully against floral decor, and feel joyful in a way few other colours can match.
+If there is one outfit that is universally right for an Indian mehendi function, it is a yellow or warm-toned co-ord set.
+Soft butter yellow, marigold, mustard — yellow co-ords echo the traditional haldi-and-mehendi colour story, photograph beautifully against floral decor, and feel joyful in a way few other colours can match.

-What to wear: A cotton or cotton linen yellow co-ord set in a flared-pant or palazzo silhouette.
-Avoid neon yellows, which photograph harshly under daylight.
+What to wear: A cotton or cotton linen warm-toned co-ord set in a flared-pant or palazzo silhouette.
+Avoid neon yellows, which photograph harshly.
 Soft butter yellow and warm marigold are the most flattering across skin tones.
-Add light embroidery or floral detail for a more festive feel; keep it solid for a quieter, more modern look.

 FootwearEmbellished juttis or block-heeled gold sandals